Become a Countryside Volunteer

 Our habitat management work is carried out in the winter and includes: coppicing in our beautiful woodland nature reserve; scrub bashing on our meadows and wetlands; cutting and burning non-native invasive plants and much more.

 In the summer we focus on infrastructure projects such as repairing benches, fence lines and gravel paths.
-If you don’t want to do practical work, you could help out with our wildlife surveys like the weekly butterfly transect which start every April.

 You must complete registration and notify us of your attendance prior to coming along to a Countryside Volunteer event